Compound Exercises for Back, Abs and Arms

 1. Deadlift

-Equipment you need : barbell (and plates if you are stronger)
+Equipment you need: barbell (and plates if you are stronger)

-Targets muscles : forearms, lats, glutes, hamstrings, core, upper back, mid back and lower back
+Targeted muscles: forearms, lats, glutes, hamstrings, core, upper back, mid back and lower back

 2. Reverse lunge to balance with bicep curl

-Equipment you need : set of dumbbells
+Equipment you need: set of dumbbells

-Targets muscles : glutes, hamstrings, abs, hips, biceps
+Targeted muscles: glutes, hamstrings, abs, hips, biceps

 3. Squat (Bodyweight)

-Targets muscles : quadriceps, glutes, and calves
+Targeted muscles: quadriceps, glutes, and calves

 4. Front Lunge (with twist)